jardieljr/derivatives/assignment_2/README.md

 N=  xx (each period 1 day)

-3)result price of american option using binomial model
+3) result price of american option using binomial model

-4)result price of american option using Monte Carlo Simulation based on Black-Merton-Scholes model
+4) result price of american option using Monte Carlo Simulation based on Black-Merton-Scholes model

-5)Conclusion and Observations
+5) Conclusion and Observations